How to Get Narcan in Tampa, FL

-Naloxone (Narcan), a medication that can reverse the effects of opioid overdose, has been made available across the county, including in Tampa, to help reduce the numbers of tragic deaths due to opioid overdose.
+Narcan (naloxone), a medication that can reverse the effects of opioid overdose, has been made available across the country and in Tampa to help reduce the number of deaths from opioid overdose.

 When you use an opioid, it binds to your body’s opioid receptors, resulting in pain relief or, in higher doses, feelings of euphoria.
 If you use a larger dose of opioids than your body can tolerate, you can experience a life-threatening overdose, which may slow or even stop your breathing and cause you to lose consciousness.